Europe

 ACER:

-• Mediates conflicts between national regulatory agencies
+• Mediates conflicts between regulatory bodies

 • Monitors the performance and development of European energy markets

-ERSE actively engages in several ACER activities, namely:
+ERSE actively co-operates in several ACER's activities:

-• Participates in Board of Regulators meetings
+• Participating in meetings of the Council of Regulators

 Working groups